THANK YOU FOR YOUR REQUEST

 We will be in touch soon.

-After he died, his Studio carried on.
-Today the Alberto Pinto Studio is considered one of the Top Design Studios in France and, by maintaining this status, it has honoured Alberto Pinto’s memory and legacy.
-Currently, the Alberto Pinto Studio is an interior design and decoration office of 60 people whose domains of intervention cover not only the realization of private residences, office buildings, hotels, but also yachts or private jets.
+Today the Alberto Pinto Studio is considered one of the Top Design Studios in France and by maintaining this status, it has honored Alberto Pinto’s memory and legacy.

-Being a lover of arts since a young age, Charles Zana is a passionate French designer and architect who combines art and technique in every one of his projects.
-From Paris to London, via Gstaad, Tel Aviv and Monaco, Zana’s style and expertise are showcased in some of the world’s most beautiful public and private interiors.
+Charles Zana is a passionate French Designer and architect who combines art and technique in every one of his projects.

-Generally speaking, the designer is known due to the fact that he designed private residences for such notables as Calvin Klein, Karl Lagerfeld, Rupert Murdoch and Bryan Adams.
-Christian Liaigre has made himself known by his refined, high-quality work.
-Through good use of space and light, basing his design on local cultures an traditions, choice of materials and a special love of arts and crafts.
+Through good use of space and light, focus his design on local cultures, traditions, choice of materials and a special love of arts and crafts.
 According to the words of the designer, comfort does not lie in trivial affluence but in delicacy and rareness.
 Only this designer is able to combine certain modesty with great elegance.

-Didier Gomez began his career as an opera singer before office out into the world of interior and product design in 1985 with his association and with the architect JJ Ory.
-His expertise is highly acclaimed.
+Didier Gomez began his career as an opera singer before office, into the world of interior and product design in 1985 with his association and with the architect JJ Ory.
 Winner of numerous design awards, he has designed boutiques, large stores, restaurants, apartments, houses and head offices all over the world.

 François Champsaur was born in Marseille but has been based in Paris since the late 80’s.
 His Mediterranean roots have influenced his work.
 Diploma in Fine Arts in Marseille and Arts Decorative in Paris (ENSAD), François Champsaur created his interior design office and furniture design in 1996.